More than 2 dozen killed in Damascus suicide bombings at courthouse, restaurant

 State TV said that security forces were chasing the "terrorist" when he went inside the restaurant.

-There were no claims of responsibility for the attacks.
+There were no claims of responsibility for Wednesday's attacks.

 Over the weekend two bombings targeting buses of Iraqi Shiite pilgrims killed more than 70 people in Damascus.
 An umbrella group of Syrian Islamist rebels claimed responsibility.